 - Real GDP grew strongly by 5.4 percent in January-April 2022, year-on-year, driven by the gold sector.
 The non-gold sector expanded modestly by 3.5 percent.

-- Inflation increased to double-digit at 11.2 percent in December 2021, up from 9.7 percent a year ago driven by food and fuel prices.
+- Inflation increased to 14.5 percent in April 2022, up from 11.2 percent in December last year driven by food and fuel prices.

 - The fiscal outcomes in January-April 2022 appear to be robust with the government running a surplus of 1.2 percent of GDP thanks to strong revenue performance.